 Winter 101: Facing The Elements

-With winter quickly approaching and the chills of December already creeping in, we thought it was about time we shared some knowledge of how to stay warm when the temperatures drop.
+With winter dragging on and the chills still creeping in, we thought it was about time we shared some knowledge of how to stay warm when the temperatures drop.
 There’s really nothing worse than being unprepared for an outdoor excursion, let alone one with extreme weather conditions.
 From snowy day trips to camping under the stars, we’ve got you covered.
 (Literally.)

 One of the most important things you need to remember is that in extremely low temperatures, your body requires extra fuel.
 By munching on slow-burning fatty snacks, especially ones containing protein, your body will retain more heat than it would if you were to consume caffeine and foods high in refined sugars.
 This can be particularly helpful if you are too cold to fall asleep at night ― ditch the s’mores and reach for an energy bar before you bundle up in your sleeping bag and you’ll be glad you did.
 Remember, if you get into your sleeping bag while you’re cold, you’re likely to stay cold!